ritaturk/xenko-docs/GUIDELINES.md

 >     - Do something

 Page naming conventions:
-* No prefix need to be added before the Overview and HOWTO pages ('Overview' and not 'Graphic Overview')
 * The name of the pages under the HOWTO folder should start with a verb and describe an objective ('Activate post-effects to your game', etc)

 ## <a name="PagesOrder"> Pages Order </a>